 If your content isn’t revealed to them within the first scroll, you’re likely missing out on revenue.

-Another aspect to consider with mobile SEO is click-through rate (CTR).
+Another aspect to consider with mobile SEO is the click-through rate (CTR).
 Ranking in the top three will ensure that mobile users see your content.
 Generally, the click-through rate for mobile devices is significantly lower than on desktops.
 One possible reason is that mobile results are easier to see with the card-like design and border.
 Another reason is likely due to mobile results having images along with them.

 Use Data Analytics to Help Your Mobile SEO Strategy

 Good SEO Techniques are important for desktop as well as mobile.
 That being said, it is important to have a good mobile SEO strategy because of the percentage of people who use mobile devices regularly.
 Using data analytics can help point you in the right direction.
 The first step is to determine what percentage of your site’s visitors find you on mobile devices.
 Google Analytics has a great tool to accomplish this goal.
 If you haven’t set up a web property for your website on Google Analytics, you should.
+These GA4 plugins can help.

 We should mention that Google’s Universal Analytics will stop processing data next year.
 To learn more about what will replace the tried-and-true version of Analytics, check out our post on Google Analytics 4.